 Veteran and national cemeteries offer a dignified resting place for people who have served in the military.
 The government will provide the headstone style, cemetery plot, and ongoing maintenance at no cost.

 This respectful and reflective atmosphere makes a fitting resting place for those who have served the nation.
 These cemetery plots also accommodate family members to visit, and perform memorial services to honor veterans.

 Green and eco-friendly cemeteries allow people to be buried in the most environmentally conscious manner.
 In order to have the minimum environmental impact, these cemeteries require have biodegradable headstones and caskets.
 Taking these steps ensures that it follows sustainability guidelines.

-Our staff at St. Charles is fully knowledgeable about regulations and other cemetery considerations.
-Over the years, we have built and maintained great relationships with them to best accommodate you in the memorial process.
-We have over 60 years experience creating custom headstones for family members and their loved ones.
+Our staff at St. Charles is fully knowledgeable about regulations and additional cemetery considerations.
+We have several decades of experience creating custom headstones for family members and their loved ones.
 Our goal is to simplify this process for you during this difficult time.